opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

     4 + Click on :tutorial-keycap:`Preview`.
-Everything works well... until you click on a filter option!
-Technically, it works, since the chart indeed updates according to the chosen filter option.
+Technically, everything works well: the chart indeed updates according to the chosen filter option.
 However, the filtered chart becomes completely useless, because it only displays one only point.

 .. rst-class:: img-hide

     SCREENSHOT

 We need a second option visualization, that will only be displayed in case the filter is used.
+This second option visualization will replace the default, unfiltered chart that becomes useless once filtered.
+Let's do this!